yiisoft/yii2/UPGRADE.md

   This change is needed because `yii\web\View` no longer automatically generates CSRF meta tags due to issue #3358.

 * If your model code is using the `file` validation rule, you should rename its `types` option to `extensions`.

+* `MailEvent` class has been moved to the `yii\mail` namespace.
+You have to adjust all references that may exist in your code.